 Actual costing contains the actual cost of products and overhead charges to estimate the cost of production.

 This method is highly recommended when each production process is analyzed to determine the production costs at each phase.

 The formula for calculating actual cost is as follows

 Actual Cost = Direct Costs + Indirect Costs + Fixed Costs + Variable Costs + Sunken Costs

 Below is the meaning of factors used in the formula.

-- Direct costs: This is the clear cost that is directly related to your process such as fixed costs and variable costs
+- Direct costs: This is the precise cost that is directly related to your processes, such as fixed costs and variable costs

 - Sunken costs: This is the cost that occurs due to the error during the process

-If you are manufacturing products, the actual cost will be calculated as follows
+If you are manufacturing products, the calculation of actual cost is as follows.

 - Number of units of material used X Per unit cost = Actual material cost